UweGerdes/frontend-development/docker-gulp.md

 Perhaps one might consider to commit an elaborate base image from the container to be used in other projects.

-With `--add-host virtual-host-name:192.168.1.18` you can add a local virtual host to the containers `/etc/hosts` file.
+With `--add-host virtual-host-name:$(hostname -i)` you can add a local virtual host to the containers `/etc/hosts` file.